expo/expo/docs/versions/v30.0.0/workflow/development-mode.md

 ## Toggling Development Mode in Expo CLI

 In the terminal with your project running in Expo CLI, press `p` to toggle the production mode.

+## Showing the Developer Menu

+When in Development Mode, depending on your settings of the Expo Client, you will either shake your device or use a two-finger force touch to reveal the Developer Menu.
+When using an emulator, use the key command ⌘+D for iOS and Ctrl+M for Android.